 Daniel Tehrani, a former federal prosecutor, represents clients in white collar criminal matters, government investigations, and appeals.
+Dan handles a wide range of matters including anti-money laundering (AML), insider trading, accounting fraud, healthcare fraud and False Claims Act (FCA) violations.
 He also advises clients facing securities litigation and enforcement matters.

 As deputy chief of Appeals, Dan briefed and supervised oral arguments in more than 70 appellate cases, including matters relating to public corruption, securities fraud, violations of the International Emergency Economic Powers Act, and asset forfeiture.
 Dan also served as the SDNY’s healthcare fraud coordinator.
 As a federal prosecutor, he worked closely with numerous federal and state law enforcement and regulatory agencies, including the US Securities and Exchange Commission, Federal Trade Commission, US Department of Labor, Consumer Fraud Protection Bureau, and the Special Inspector General of the Troubled Asset Relief Program.